sEbi3/UnitedCallouts/README.md

 - Option to enable/disable the callouts you want in the <code>UnitedCallouts.ini.</code><br>
   ○ You may want to use this option to avoid some callouts you don't want to play.<br><br>

+- Option to enable/disable AI backup responding to a callout with the Player in the <code>UnitedCallouts.ini.</code>.
+  ○ This option allows realistic AI units to respond to certain callouts with the Player.
+This means a local unit won't respond to a gang fight.
+    If the Player is in a pursuit, you'll get help by local units and an air unit instead of a SWAT team.
+  ○ If you don't have a powerful PC, set this option in the <code>UnitedCallouts.ini</code> to <code>false</code>.<br><br>

 <b>Want to stay up to date?</b><br>
 - UnitedCallouts has a version control system to let you know when UnitedCallouts or LSPDFR has been updated.<br>